 Some local authorities run teacher registration schemes and databases which enable you to complete a single application form and register an interest to work in that area, possibly for a particular school.
 Registrations may open any time, commonly after Christmas for a September start date, check with your LA for details.
 Your information will then be sent to schools that are advertising vacancies.

 Pool applications are similar to registration schemes, but the selection process may also be completed centrally.
 Commonly used for primary vacancies, schools select applicants from the pool list to interview.
 Again check with your LA for details of opening dates.

 You may find it successful to approach a school speculatively, particularly if you have contacts with them.

-For more information, see our example of a school direct teacher training personal statement.
+For more information, see our example of a personal statement for a School Direct teacher training post.

 Prepare well for the interview by visiting the school beforehand, plan your trial lesson and don't panic, if they have invited you for interview you are a strong candidate.
 See teaching interviews to find out more about what's involved.

 Visit your careers and employability service as they can help with application forms, interview preparation and they may well have a recruitment service with vacancies you can apply for.